 - Add chocolate chips - Add ½ cup chocolate chips to the mixture after you mix in the butter (and before the liquid ingredients).
 Continue with the recipe as written.

 - Add blueberries - Add ½ cup fresh or frozen blueberries to the mixture after you mix in the butter (and before the liquid ingredients).
 Continue with the recipe as written.
-Keep in mind, fresh blueberries will release a lot of liquid, so your dough may be wetter and potentially a bit sticky after adding the berries.
-If needed, add a bit more flour (1 Tablespoon at a time) if the dough seems too sticky.

 - Add lemon or orange zest - For a citrus kick, add 1 Tablespoon of fresh lemon or orange zest after you have mixed in the butter.
 Continue with the recipe as written.
 You might also like this Sourdough Lemon Loaf Cake!

-How to make Sourdough Discard Scones
+How to Make Sourdough Discard Scones

 There are only a few steps, but working quickly and keeping the ingredients (and dough) as cold as possible is important!
 The full recipe with ingredients is at the bottom of this post.